symflo/FriendshipBundle/README.md

 ## Installation

-## Step 1: Add TrsteelCkeditorBundle to your composer.json
+### Step 1: Add FriendshipBundle to your composer.json

 ```json
 {